Sub6Resources/flutter_html/README.md

       onLinkTap: (url) {
         // open url in a webview
       },
+      onImageTap: (src) {
+        // Display the image in large form.
+      },
+      //Must have useRichText set to false for this to work.
       customRender: (node, children) {
         if(node is dom.Element) {
           switch(node.localName) {